Bi-Bo/Balencing/README.md

 # Balencing
-A tool to help you to resolve the dynamic balance problem.
+A tool that can help you to resolve the dynamic balance problem.

 ![Demo](Demo.gif)